 There aren’t many things more stressful than moving.
 Aside from literally leaving your comfort zone, you’re adding a long list of complicated, overwhelming, unanswered questions to your personal anxiety checklist.

-While your new home could include a nasty landlord or noisy neighbors, it could also be right around the corner from the coffee house of your dreams!
+While your new home could include a nasty landlord or noisy neighbors (and if that happens, you need to know your renters’ rights!), it could also be right around the corner from the coffee house of your dreams!

 So, how can you make sure to minimize new apartment nightmares and maximize ‘wins’?
 Here are 5 questions to ask yourself when apartment hunting to help ensure your next move is the right move.